ben-n93/VAST_XML_Parser/README.md

 ## How it works

 Parses the VAST XML tree for the **MediaFile** element and populates the application table with both the **MediaFile** content/file and attributes/values.

+Also populates application fields with **Creative** element's ID and AdID attribute values (if present), as well as highest and lowest bitrate values.

 If there is no MediaFile element then the table does not populate.